 A couple of weeks ago, a friend of mine did an amazing art installation, and along with a lot of really cool pieces from her personal collection, she included for the first time live goldfish.
 A quick disclaimer: no fish were harmed in this piece.
 Once they were back home I shot several photos of the 5 fish which were dubbed The Jackson Five.

-Here is the finished painting below – now available at Art In The Valley Gallery.
+Here is the finished painting below – now available to purchase.

 Here’s photo of the painting in progress—not a lot of difference, but some changes after this was taken.